sumitsengupta/Azure-VM-Blob-Fuse/README.md

 Once it is installed, optional but recommended is to create a blobfuse temporary file for improved performance following [this](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux) instruction.

-Remember in Azure VM, /mnt is on ephemeral disk so you have to run this on every reboot.
-Fill up your unux user and group below.
+Remember in Azure VM, /mnt is on ephemeral disk so you have to run this on every reboot - manually or part of system start up.
+In the script below, fill up your unix user and group name.

 ```